MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/ios.md

 Please configure Apple Push Notifications service (APNs) for your app from your Apple developer account and the Mobile Center portal before adding Mobile Center Push to your app.
 Mobile Center Push won't get any notifications if you don't setup push notifications.

+### Enable push notifications on your application

-1. Open Xcode to enable push notifications on your application.
+ Open Xcode to enable push notifications on your application.
 In the project editor, choose your target and click **Capabilities**.
 In the **Push Notifications** section, click the switch to turn it from OFF to ON.
 ![enable-push-capability](images/ios-enable-push-capability.png)

 [!include[](apns-setup.md)]